-I.2 Noise from mechanical plant and equipment, including swimming pool plant
+I.2 Noise from Mechanical Plant and Equipment

 The noise level measured at any boundary of the site at any time while the mechanical plant and equipment is operating must not exceed the background noise level.
 Where noise sensitive receivers are located within the site, the noise level is measured from the nearest strata, stratum or community title land and must not exceed background noise level at any time.